AthenaDecisionSystems/athena-owl-demos/docs/miniloan.md

 This section explains how to use the OWL framework to support the demonstration.

 An assistant supports a customer representative to answer questions and queries about a loan.
-Assistant uses an agent, which is linked to the LLM to call via API and the tool definitions.
+Assistant entity uses an agent, which is linked to the LLM to call via API and the tool definitions.

 ![](./diagrams/miniloan/owl_entities.drawio.png){ width=900 }